 At first Joe was quite dubious about being cared for by a hospice.
 But not anymore.
 He and Tracy have a close and trusting relationship, and although Joe likes to tease Tracy sometimes, when she’s out of the room he confides: “I can’t praise her enough”.

-“Princess Alice Hospice bridges the gap with support, care and love.”
+“Princess Alice Hospice bridged the gap with support, care and love.”

 Think of a hospice and what picture comes into your head?
 A patient in bed being cared for by a nurse?
 Our work goes way beyond this.
 Because we’re there for the whole family, giving them all practical and emotional support for as long as we’re needed.
 And it makes a big difference.

-No one would agree more than Joe Burchell and his family.
-Joe is 87 and lives in Shepperton with his daughter Alisa, son in law Paul and twelve year old granddaughter Amelia.
-The last eighteen months has been tough for them all.
+No one agreed more than Joe Burchell and his family – daughter Alisa, son in law Paul and granddaughter Amelia.

 Heartbreak at Christmas

 In December 2016 Joe was diagnosed with prostate cancer.
 It came just as the family were preparing to spend their first Christmas without Joe’s wife, Patricia, who had died in the summer after a long illness.
 The news about Joe was a devastating blow for them all.

 Joe moved in with Alisa and her family and Alisa became his main carer as well as being a Mum and holding down a part time job.
 Although she had helped care for her mother, she didn’t have any experience of caring for someone with cancer.

 But then the family were referred to Princess Alice Hospice.
 At first everyone felt a little dubious, not least of all Joe.
 Just the word ‘hospice’ conjured up negative images.
 Until, that is, the family met Tracy.